 Don't have a Topper? some packs may have the Topper setting to force-on, which may slow down your system.
 Run pinuppackeditor.exe and load up the Pack and set the topper to 'off' manually.

-try this: exit everything/all apps. run in pinupsystem the pinuppacktester.exe and load up the pack rom. put task-manager on your playfield monitor, and send all sorts of D# events and see what type of cpu/gpu usage you get. (this will only work on pupcaputre packs)
+try this: exit everything/all apps. run in pinupsystem the pinuppackeditor.exe and load up the rompack, on the 'test' tab start the pack and then go to the triggers, select some triggers and press the 'fire event' and see what type of cpu/gpu usage you get. (this will only work on pupcaputre packs)

 Also, other VPX Videos settings can cause issues in VPX if your system is not able to handle running VPX and a some of the more demanding PuP-Packs.
 Things like brute force AA, Ambient Occlusion, and the Reflection options can severely affect performance, and its a good idea to disable those options, unless you have a high end system.
 The following is a good reference for how you should have your VPX video setting for good performance, using exclusive fullscreen (change the resolution for your screen):

 Sometimes, PuP-Pack authors will make very high-end packs that use HD video and multiple windows all playing at the same time.
 These will require a faster CPU/GPU to play nicely during gameplay.
 BUT, you can use some free media tools to downsize all the videos in the puppack to 720p, or 480p so that they should play eaiser on lower-end hardware.

 Here's a zip file with a readme.txt for simple way to down-size a high-end pack: https://nailbuster.com/uploads/PuPStandard_or_Resize.zip